kvr000/zbynek-java-exp/message-exp/pubsub-exp/pubsub-pubsub-exp/README.md

 ### Results

-LettucePublishReceiveBenchmar is the fastest with 159000 msg/s, JedisPool client based on BatchWorkExecutor from dryuf-concurrent did 58000 msg/s, JedisPooled was only at 7% of top performance at 10500 msg/s.
+LettucePublishReceiveBenchmar is the fastest with 159000 msg/s, JedisPool client based on BatchWorkExecutor from dryuf-base concurrent did 58000 msg/s, JedisPooled was only at 7% of top performance at 10500 msg/s.

 Data measured on 4-CPU Graviton-3 c7g.xlarge AWS EC2 instance, All Publisher, Redis and 100 other Subscribers running remotely on different instances.